42 Amazing places to visit in Somerset

 Forde Abbey and Gardens, near Chard

-This magnificent country house with award-winning gardens sits right on the border with Dorset, but is just tucked enough into Somerset for the county to claim it.
+Forde Abbey is a magnificent country house with award-winning gardens, which sits right on the border with Dorset, but is just tucked enough into Somerset for the county to claim it.
 Kids will love the willow labyrinth, spotting wildlife on the lake, wide open lawns and letterbox trail.
 Adults might want to time the visit for seasonal star attractions such as February Snowdrop Weekends, Crocus Week (early March) when jewel-like flowers carpet the lawns, Tulip Extravaganza (mid-April-mid-May) and Spectacular Sweet Peas (July).

-Look out for outdoor theatre events, pumpkin rolling and the chance to pick your own fruit in the grounds and make sure you book online for a 10% discount.
+Look out for outdoor theatre events, pumpkin rolling and the chance to pick your own fruit in the grounds.

 More gorgeous Somerset Gardens you have to visit